-Торіс Refer to About Role-Based Access About Role-Based Access Configure Authentication and Authorization Authentication Type Default Ports Open Ports in GigaVUE-FM in the GigaVUE-FM User's Guide FIPS 140-2 Compliance FIPS 140-2 Compliance in GigaVUE-FM USGv6r1 Compliance USGv6 Compliance
+Topic Refer to About Role-Based Access About Role-Based Access Configure Authentication and Authorization Authentication Type Default Ports Open Ports in GigaVUE-FM in the GigaVUE-FM User's Guide FIPS 140-2 Compliance FIPS Compliance in GigaVUE-FM USGv6r1 Compliance USGv6 Compliance Crytpography Mode Enable Cryptography Mode Validation of Certificate Revocation List Enable Validation of Certificate Revocation List Network Audit Logs Enable Network Audit logs

-FIPS 140-2 Compliance in GigaVUE-FM
+FIPS Compliance in GigaVUE-FM

 GigaVUE-FM is compliant with the Federal Information Processing Standard (FIPS), a US government standard for security requirements of cryptographic modules.
-The FIPS module is compliant with FIPS 140-2 Level 1 and was validated by the National Institute of Standards and Technology (NIST).
+The FIPS module used in GigaVUE-FM is compliant with FIPS 140-2 and was validated by the National Institute of Standards and Technology (NIST).
 The certificate number is 4769.
+For more information, refer to Cryptographic Module Validation Program - Certificate 4769.